ComradDoge/DogeShatteredLite/README.md

 Also feel free to message me for questions and just tell me what you are planning to do, always neat to see what others do.
 [/quote]

+[quote]
+[h1]Other Simillar Mods [/h1]
+In case I stop or forget to update this version, considering my main focus is the other bigger mod.
+Or if you just want to check out something simillar feel free to check out Viking_Nephilims version of shattered (same base) which is quite lite but more religion focused.

+[url=https://steamcommunity.com/sharedfiles/filedetails/?id=2262234791] Viking_Nephilim Shattered [/url]
+[/quote]